-- Refer to current Material Safety Data Sheet available on request or on www.biolabo.fr - · Verify the integrity of the contents before use. - Waste disposal: Respect legislation in force in the country. - All specimens or reagents of biological origin should be handled as potentially infectious.
+- on www.biolabo.frVerify the integrity of the contents before use. - Verify the integrity of the contents before use. - Waste disposal: Respect legislation in force in the country.
+All specimens or reagents of biological origin should be handled as potentially infectious.
 Respect legislation in force in the country.